 The more I sat with God, the more I began to see that this was a pruning.
-Not to hurt me but to grow me.
-That moment was my first spiritual heartbreak.
-And it taught me a hard truth: you cannot take people where they are not willing to go.
+You can pray and ask God to change someone’s heart, but they still get to choose.
+That moment was my first of many spiritual heartbreaks.
+It taught me a very harsh truth: you cannot take people where they are not willing to go.

 “Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.But narrow is the gate and difficult is the way which leads to life, and there are few who find it.”— Matthew 7:13–14 (NKJV)